intergo/sms.to-laravel-lumen/README.md

 ### Handling Webhook/Callback

-When `Callback URL` is specified, we send Callback data to the `Callback URL`.
-The parameters are sent via a POST request to your `Callback URL`.
-SMS.to will be expecting response 200 OK in return, or it will keep retrying every 15 minutes until the Callback expires (up to 48 hours).
+If specified, we will send responses to your *callback URL* via a **POST** method.
+[SMS.to](https://sms.to) will be expecting response with the status code `200` (OK) in return, or it will keep retrying every 15 minutes until the callback expires (up to 48 hours).

+Usage Example:

 ```php
 // routes/web.php